 - HEART Workcamp does not do roof repair.
 At no time should a Workcamp participant be up on a roof.
 The only exception is if a person must lie on the roof to paint the trim of a house.

-One of the many goals of Catholic HEART Workcamp is to improve conditions in low-income communities.
-In the unlikely event that a team feels threatened because of a resident’s behavior or a neighborhood activity, bring the situation to the camp manager’s attention and an evaluation will be made on whether or not the team should continue to work at this site.
-If a team member should see any kind of dangerous weapon (firearms, knives, tasers, pepper spray, etc.), the adult leader should immediately contact the camp manager.
+In the unlikely event that a team feels unsafe, bring the situation to the camp manager’s attention and an evaluation will be made on whether or not the team should continue to work at this site.
 If CHWC feels they are in any kind of danger, the team will be moved immediately.